Abhishek9589/OnlySeries/README.md

 - Add new fields to bookmark items by updating where items are created (SearchBar → onAddBookmark in Index.jsx) and ensuring export/import reflect changes automatically via localStorage serialization.
 - Add more sort options by extending BookmarksGrid’s sortType handling and the sort dropdown in Index.jsx.
 - Add server endpoints in server/routes and expose them in server/index.js; call them via client/lib/api.js.

+## Changelog
+- Added: Mobile top actions stay on a single line
+- Added: Compact, no-scroll movie dialogs for mobile and desktop
+- Added: Unified franchise watch toggle (card overlay and dialog) affecting all movies instantly
+- Added: Stable series matrix with independent scroll for seasons/episodes; scrollbars only on overflow
+- Added: In-library search icon on pagination that expands to a live-search bar; results dropdown respects current filter and doesn’t collapse the grid
+- Fixed: Time-based sorting stability by backfilling missing addedAt
+- Fixed: Franchise card keys uniqueness to avoid React key collisions
+- Improved: Search state management to avoid flicker and stale results